Learning Audio-Visual embedding for Person Verification in the Wild: Introduction

 \section{Introduction}

-Voice and face are two typical biometric characteristics that have been investigated a lot for the person verification task.
-Accordingly, the speaker verification and face verification tasks are two separate research topics.
+Biometrics-based person verification technologies are widely used in access control.
+In the wild, the speech segments are corrupted with real-world noise including laughter, music, and other sounds.
+Similarly, face images have variations in pose, image quality, and motion blur.
+It creates additional challenges for the verification system.

-For speaker verification, research \cite{speaker_6} proposed attentive statistics pooling to focus on important frames of speaker verification and get higher discriminative power than the traditional averaging method.
+The development of verification in Voxceleb \cite{dataset_1,dataset_2} first appeared in speaker verification.
+The research \cite{speaker_6} proposed attentive statistics pooling to focus on important frames of speaker verification and get higher discriminative ability than the traditional averaging method.
 In further research, ECAPA-TDNN \cite{speaker_1} was based on blocks of TDNNs and Squeeze-Excitation(SE) \cite{speaker_7} to reconstruct frame-level features.
-The loss function was also customized to adapt to the speaker verification task \cite{speaker_8,speaker_13}.
-Recent advances driven by large-scale pre-trained models have taken the task of speaker recognition to a new level.
-With pre-training, Superb\cite{speaker_11}, Unispeech\cite{speaker_12}, Wavlm\cite{speaker_4}, HuBERT\cite{speaker_5} have achieved excellent performances on multiple sets.
+Meanwhile, The margin-based softmax loss originating from face recognition is widely used for training models\cite{face_2,face_3,face_4,face_5}.
+These losses were also customized to adapt to the speaker verification task \cite{speaker_8,speaker_13} and achieved SOTA at that time.

-For face verification, the margin-based softmax loss function is widely used for training face recognition models\cite{face_2,face_3,face_4,face_5}.
-Without the margin, learned features are not sufficiently discriminative.
-SphereFace \cite{face_4}, CosFace, \cite{face_5} and ArcFace \cite{face_2} introduced different forms of margin functions.
-Most of the research on audio-visual works \cite{Mult_ref_7,Mult_ref_4} still focused on extracting frame-level embeddings and then simply averaging them to get segment-level embeddings.

-The performance of speaker or face verification systems would degrade dramatically under noise circumstances.
-Audio-visual identity verification came to the stage to gain more robustness.
-Researchers have found that simply fusing the scores from speaker embeddings and facial embeddings can yield good results \cite{Mult_ref_1,Mult_ref_2}.
+The performance of speaker systems would degrade dramatically under wild circumstances \cite{Mult_ref_3}.
+To solve the problem, researchers have found that simply fusing the scores from speaker embeddings and facial embeddings can yield good results \cite{Mult_ref_1,Mult_ref_2}.
 For the first time, S. Shon \cite{Mult_ref_3} attempted to fuse audio-visual information with deep learning-based models to achieve better results.
-As transformer has been proposed, transformer seemed more efficient \cite{Mult_ref_4} to fuse different modality in large dataset.
-But correlation had not been properly discussed before, Y. Liang \cite{Mult_ref_5} explored the HGR maximal correlation of person verification.
-In the recent boom of pretrain models, B. Shi \cite{Mult_ref_6} provided an audio-visual identity recognition method based on unsupervised pre-training models.
+As the transformer has been proposed, it seemed more efficient \cite{Mult_ref_4} to fuse different modalities in large datasets.
+Previous studies have sought implicit feature expression and supervision patterns from the perspective of network structure.
+To further explore the explicit correlations, Y. Liang \cite{Mult_ref_5} gave person verification a point of view of the HGR maximal correlation.
+Most of the research on audio-visual works \cite{Mult_ref_7,Mult_ref_4} still focused on extracting frame-level embeddings and then simply averaging them as an aggregator to get segment-level embeddings.